Asheville Weekly Homeschool Programs

 Heartwood: Acorns

-Our core nature-connection curriculum offers a progressive learning journey with games, stories, and exploration in the natural world.
+Our core nature-connection curriculum offers a progressive learning journey with games, stories, and exploration in the natural world, beginning here with our youngest age bracket.

 Homeschool students cooperating on a project in the forest cutting a log during nature connection program